Wessypeace/Wessypeace/README.md

 - 👋 Hi, I’m @Wessypeace
 - 👀 I’m interested in coding and exploring
 - 🌱 I’m currently studying Bed foundation phase
-- 😍 learning coding with FNB App academy of the year
+- 😍 learning coding with FNB App academy of the year 2025
+- 😍 full stack developer
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me send me message inbox or facebook same username